onap/oom/docs/OOM User Guide/oom_user_guide.rst

    space by creating a 'nodePort' - a mechanism used to resolve port duplication.

--  readinessProbe: is the mechanism kubernetes uses to determine the state of the container.
+-  readinessProbe: is the mechanism Kubernetes uses to determine the state of the container.

 -  volumes: a location to define volumes required by the container, in this case configuration and initialization information.

--  imagePullSecrets: an key to access the nexus3 repo when pulling docker containers.
+-  imagePullSecrets: an key to access the nexus3 repo when pulling Docker containers.

 As one might image, the mso-deployment.yaml file describes the deployment artifacts of the mso application.
 Here are the contents: